-The average student attendance rate was approximately 90.28%.
-The ratio of boys to girls is close to 2:1.
-The attendance rate for some displaced, international students slightly below 80%.
+The average student attendance rate was approximately 86%.
+The ratio of boys to girls is close to 3:1.
+The attendance rate for some international students is slightly below 80%.
 Such students are reported to DIBP (Department of Immigration and Border Protection), after we issue them with a Notice of Intent to Report letter, as per DIBP requirements.
-After they leave, our attendance rate increases, significantly.
+Once they leave, our attendance rate significantly increases.
 Most of our students maintain an attendance rate that is in the high 90s.

-Total number of students included in 2022 attendance records (7-12)

-Total Teaching days during 2022

-Average number of teaching days attended by each student (7 12)

-• Students' attendance (7-12) as a percentage of teaching days 92%
+- Total number of students included in 2023 attendance records (7-12) 53 - Total Teaching days during 2023 189 - Average number of teaching days attended by each student (7-12) 182 - Students' attendance (7-12) as a percentage of teaching days

 Year Group Attendance Average Percentage

-HSP 1 87
+HSP 1 77

-HSP 2 99
+HSP 2 90

-Year 7 96
+Year 7 -

-Year 8 97
+Year 8 90

-Year 9 90
+Year 9 86

-Year 10 96
+Year 10 79

 Year 11 86

-Year 12 94
+Year 12 92

-Student Average Across the School 93%
+Student Average Across the School 86%